darltrash/lumi/docs/slam.md

 ### What it does:
 - Handle simple spheroid-to-mesh collision resolution (in that order)
-- Do sweeping collision resolution, and give you a list of colliding planes so you can expand upon it.
+- Do sweeping collision resolution, and give you a list of colliding planes so you can expand upon it
 - Handle scaled spheres (called spheroids thorough this document)

 ### What it doesn't do: